 Melt the butter in a dutch oven or large cast iron skillet over medium heat.
 Add the minced garlic and onions.
 Cook until the onions are clear and fragrant.
 Then add the bay leaves, saffron and stir in the hot sauce.

 Add the lager to the pan and let it cook over medium heat for about 5 minutes.
 The liquid will reduce slightly.
 Add the remaining olive oil in a slow and steady stream while stirring constantly.
 Let cook for another 3 minutes.

 Step 5: Cook the shrimp

-Add the shrimp and watch it closely.
-Once the shrimp turns pink on both sides, turn the flame down even lower and cover the pan.
-Let the shrimp cook for 10 more minutes in the shells.
-If your shrimp is peeled, turn the burner off as soon as both sides of the shrimp turn pink.
+Add the shrimp and watch the color closely.
+Flip each shrimp once the side facing up becomes pink.
+Once the shrimp is pink on both sides, turn the flame down even lower and cover the pan.
+Let the shrimp cook for 10 more minutes in their shells.
+For peeled shrimp, flip as soon as they turn pink and turn the burner off once pink on both sides.

 Step 6: Add lemon, fresh cilantro and let rest

-Once the shrimp is cooked, add a squeeze of 1 lemon wedge, and stir in the chopped cilantro.
-Turn the flame off, give the shrimp a final stir, and let sit for a few minutes to allow the flavors meddle (2-3 minutes for peeled shrimp, 5-10 minutes for shrimp in its shell).
+Once the shrimp is cooked, turn the burner off.
+Add a squeeze of 1 lemon wedge, and stir in the chopped cilantro.
+Give the shrimp and sauce a final stir.
+Cover and allow the flavors to settle for a few minutes before serving.

 Step 7: Plate and Serve

-Present the shrimp on a platter or individual plates over rice.
+Serve the shrimp on a platter or on individual plates over rice.
 Make sure to spoon lots of sauce over the shrimp!
 Serve fried potatoes or crusty bread on the side for dipping.
 Garnish with remaining lemon wedges.